Speaker | Time | Text |

 We want privacy! | ||

-Hey, thanks for having us on the show! | ||
+Hey, thanks for having us on the show. | ||

-It's so awesome to bear it, Scrap. | ||
+It's so awesome to be here, it's great. | ||

 So let me start with you, sir. | ||

-You've had everything handed to you, but you're saying your life has been hot, and now you've written all about it in your new book, Win. | ||
+You've lived a life with the royal family, you've had everything handed to you, but you're saying your life has been hard, and now you've written all about it in your new book, Wing. | ||

 Yes, that's right, friend. | ||

-You see, my wife and I are taller, like, you should write a book because your family looks stupid and then sort of like journalists. | ||
+You see, my wife and I are totally like, you should write a book, because your family is like stupid, and then so are like journalists. | ||

-So you hate journalists? | ||
+So you hate journalists. | ||

 That's right. | ||